tusen-ai/naive-ui/src/avatar/demos/enUS/icon.demo.md

 # Icon

-I like using icon in avatar.
+I like using an icon in an avatar.

 ```html
 <n-avatar>